Cheenou13/3D-rendering/README.md

 ## Motivation

-This project will allow one get basic information from production and the model that mimic the production line (in 3D).
+This project will allow one get basic information from production line (in 3D).

 ## Code Style